onurboyar/VarRedOpt/README.md

     VarRedOpt](#adding-custom-function-to-varredopt)
 -   [License](#license)

-The increase in computing power has been making us capable to run bigger simulations.
+The increase in computing power has made us capable to run bigger simulations.
 We can choose bigger sample sizes with bigger dimensions.
 Nevertheless, this phenomenon does not make the need for an efficient simulation disappear.
-We still have to choose the most efficient way to make our simulations in order to get more robust results with the computing power at hand.
+We still have to choose the most efficient way to make our simulations in order to get the most robust results with the computing power at the hand.

-The reliability of the simulation lies is the variance of the simulation.
+The reliability of the simulation lies in the variance of the simulation.
 As the simulation size increase, variance is expected to be decreased.
 We can increase simulation size to the point but after a certain point the simulation time will be infeasible to get results.
 This problem reveals the need for a different approach.
 We need a set of tools to get more robust simulation results with the same simulation size.
-This is where variance reduction (VR) algorithm comes to our help.
+This is where variance reduction (VR) algorithms come to our help.

 A Variance Reduction Algorithm is an algorithm that behaves like the simulation itself.
-These algorithms uses simulations as an input and returns another simulation with almost the same expected value and less variance value.
+These algorithms uses simulations as an input and returns another simulation with approximately the same expected value and less variance value.

 In this library, we are sharing different VR algorithms as a framework.
 Antithetic Variates, Inner Control Variates, Outer Control Variates and